Our most frequently asked questions:

 Yes, you float within your own private room (so there is no requirement to wear a bathing suit or swim trunks).
 Each of our rooms has its own shower and is for your exclusive use for the duration of your session.

-No. Because the water contains high salt levels it doesn’t rob your skin of salt, (which is what causes wrinkling).
+No. Because the water in the float tanks contain high salt levels it doesn’t rob your skin of salt, (which is what causes wrinkling).
 Rather, it leaves you skin soft and silky.

 How is water hygiene maintained?

 Pure Float adheres to the most stringent health and safety regulations.
 The water contains mostly salt so the solution is sterile.
 We add a limited amount of chemicals of the same kind you would find in a swimming pool to ensure the room is safe and clean.
 To add to that, we filter the water thoroughly between each float session.

 What do I need to bring for my flotation tank therapy?